CitizensFoundation/policy-synth/agents/docs/src/operations/agentManager.md

 # AgentManager

-The `AgentManager` class provides methods to manage agents, including creating, updating, and retrieving agents and their configurations.
+The `AgentManager` class provides methods to manage agents, including creating, updating, and fetching agents and their configurations.
 It interacts with various database models such as `PsAgent`, `PsAgentClass`, `PsAiModel`, and others.

 ## Methods

 ### getAgent

-Retrieves an agent by its group ID.
+Fetches an agent by group ID.
 If the top-level agent does not exist, it creates one.

 ```typescript
 async getAgent(groupId: string): Promise<PsAgent>